 The Learning Center at Holy Rosary School

-Will serve students in 1st - 8th grade.
-Students in The Learning Center will receive instruction in a small group setting (4:1 student to teacher ratio) specifically designed to meettheir individual needs and allow them to achieve their potential.
-The curriculum will be a multi-sensory, structured learning model and will be delivered by teachers extensively trained in this methodology.
+Serves students in 1st - 8th grade.
+Students in The Learning Center receive instruction in a small group setting (4:1 student to teacher ratio) specifically designed to meet their individual needs and allow them to achieve their potential.
+The curriculum is a multi-sensory, structured learning model and is delivered by teachers extensively trained in this methodology.

 Students with language-based learning differences have difficulty learning in spite of having average to above average cognitive abilities and talents.
-The Learning Center will help elementary and middle school students overcome their weakness and harness their strengths allowing them to reach their full potential in school and in life.
-The Learning Center at Holy Rosary School will give children with learning disabilites an ideal educational environment that will empower them to become confident and academically successful students.
+The Learning Center helps elementary and middle school students overcome their weaknesses and harness their strengths allowing them to reach their full potential in school and in life.
+The Learning Center at Holy Rosary School gives children with learning disabilites an ideal educational environment that will empower them to become confident and academically successful students.

 Goals & Objectives